shivam367/CulinaryCanvas/README.md

     ```
     This will typically start the application on `http://localhost:9002`.

-2. If you intend to use or develop Genkit AI flows, start the Genkit development server in a separate terminal:
+2. If you intend to use or develop Genkit AI flows in the future, you can start the Genkit development server in a separate terminal (optional for current functionality):
     ```bash
     npm run genkit:dev
     # or for watching changes